chrisallen-bia/iaintranet/assets/uswds-1.6.3/README.md

 #### Importing assets

-Since you are already using `npm`, the U.S. Web Design System team recommends leveraging the ability to write custom scripts.
+Since you are already using `npm`, the U.S. Web Design System // Indian Affairs Intranet team recommends leveraging the ability to write custom scripts.
 Here are some links to how we do this with our docs website using `npm` + [`gulp`](http://gulpjs.com/):

 [Link to `npm` scripts example in `uswds-site`](https://github.com/uswds/uswds-site/blob/develop/package.json#L4)